Altitude sickness: what causes it and how to avoid it

 “The mantra many mountaineers live by is ‘climb high, sleep low.’”

-If you’re heading above 3,000m, try not to increase your sleeping altitude by more than 300-500m a day, opens in a new tab.
-And remember to take a rest day every three to four nights, opens in a new tab to sleep at the same altitude.
+If you’re heading above 3,000m, try not to increase your sleeping altitude by more than 300-500m a day.
+And remember to take a rest day every three to four nights to sleep at the same altitude.

+“This helps your body keep adapting while you’re at a safer altitude,” Lock explains.
 “Altitude can be deadly, and the mountains are massive,” he adds.
 “So, make sure you understand the ascent process and be patient with your climb.”

 Rest and hydrate

 To help your body adjust to high altitudes, take a couple of days to rest before you start your climb.
-Keep your hydration up, opens in a new tab, and steer clear of alcohol, caffeine, and other stimulants.
-Once you arrive at high altitude, give yourself 48 hours to acclimate, opens in a new tab.
+Keep your hydration up, and steer clear of alcohol, caffeine, and other stimulants.
+Once you arrive at high altitude, give yourself 48 hours to acclimate.
 This will help you handle the lower oxygen levels and make your ascent smoother.

 Be prepared